Thimmy962/library_management/readme.md

 run: python3 manage.py runserver

-http://locolhost:/ :: this gives a list of endpoints and their descriptions
+http://localhost:/swagger :: this gives a more detailed view of the endpoints http://localhost:/redoc :: this gives a more detailed view of the endpoints

 For Docker
+Just run the following command:
+    docker-compose up --build